 Independent Roles

-ADVT is organized into specialized teams that together cover the full lifecycle of an autonomous aerial vehicle — from systems engineering and autonomy to testing, operations, and outreach.
+ADVT is organized into specialized teams covering the full lifecycle of an autonomous aerial vehicle.

 Systems & Operations